Demosthenes-Eth/public-domain-token/README.md

   - Hard-coded cap on the total number of authorized issuers allowed at any time.
 - `issuerInterval` = 2628000
   - The standard issuer authorization period expressed in blocks.
 Assumes 12s per block for a term period of roughly one year.
-- `baseMintFactor` = 5
+- `baseMintFactor` = 500
-  - Hard-coded cap on the amount of tokens an issuer can mint in one function call, expressed as a percentage of the current total supply.  `baseMintFactor` is adjusted based on the issuer's mint and burn history to determine the issuer's actual mint factor.
+  - Hard-coded cap on the amount of tokens an issuer can mint in one function call, expressed as a percentage of the current total supply with 10**4 scaling applied for accuracy.  `baseMintFactor` is adjusted based on the issuer's mint and burn history to determine the issuer's actual mint factor.
 - `minSupply` = 1000000 * 10**18
   - Hard-coded supply floor.
 If the current total supply ever dips below `minSupply`, the next issuer to mint will automatically mint enough tokens to bring the total supply back to the floor.